 International entry requirements:

-If English is not your first language you'll need IELTS (Academic) 6.5 or above.
+If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.0 in all other components, or above.
 For more information check out our full entry requirements.